Your Body Called – See How Many Of These Body Care Checkups You Can Tick

-As much as we dislike bursting people’s bubbles – pop! – the key to a long, healthy and happy life involves many things and includes checking in with your GP once in a while.
-A caring GP can help maintain that good health of yours and can prevent little problems from becoming big, bad, serious issues.
+As much as we dislike bursting people’s bubbles, the key to a long, healthy and happy life involves many things and includes checking in with your GP once in a while.
+A caring GP can help maintain that good health of yours and can prevent little problems from becoming serious issues.

-If your body could talk – oh wait – it can!
-Okay then, if the non-vocal parts of your body could talk – then there’s a long list of regular health check-ups they would love you to have – and here’s just a few:
+If the non-vocal parts of your body could talk – then there’s a long list of regular health check-ups they would love you to have – and here’s just a few:

-Public Cervix Announcement: As of May 2017 – in Australia – the time between PAP Tests will change from every two to every five years for women aged 25 to 74.
-Yes, your vagina will only be turned into an archaeological dig once every five years!
-Isn’t that great news?
-Would you like more good news?
+Other Health: As of May 2017 – in Australia – the time between PAP Tests will change from every two to every five years for women aged 25 to 74.
 Those 15 minutes spent staring at the ceiling of your doctor’s room every five years can easily pick up any irregularities – and if they do, cervical cancer is one of the most preventable cancers.
-You just have to book that appointment!
+You just have to book that appointment

-Skinny Dipping: You probably think this bullet point is going to be about nudity and water – and you’d be kind of right.
-It’s definitively about getting naked and while starkers taking a good, long look at yourself.
-Yup, those moles are not going to check themselves.
+Skinny Talk: Those moles are not going to check themselves.
 Self examination of your skin is something you should carry out regularly and to do it while showering just happens to be a great idea.
 A proper skin examination by a doctor meanwhile, including photography if necessary, is what you should do every six months.
 And yes, we’re going to say it: slip, slop, slap!
 Always!
 More skin care tips here

 If your body really could talk – it would also ask you to do two more very important things: